Modern Slavery Statement 2023Published on 2 October 2023

 Prior to publishing this statement, we took specific steps to identify, assess, and monitor potential areas of risk in relation to our supply chains.

-- Using the Global Slavery Index, we have identified that our biggest risk area of forced labour is in relation to the supply of cotton as a raw material.
-We have taken extra precautions to investigate our supply of any goods that fall under this category.
+- Using the Global Slavery Index, we have identified that our biggest risk area of forced labour is in relation to the supply of cotton as a raw material to our suppliers.
+We take extra precautions to investigate our supply of any finished goods made from cotton.

-Our ‘onboarding’ process for new suppliers includes robust conversations about human rights (including modern slavery), animal welfare, sustainability and other social and environmental issues.
-This is supplemented with regular ongoing conversations with suppliers.
-Although site visits have been temporarily paused due to Covid-restrictions, they will resume as soon as reasonably possible.
+- Our ‘onboarding’ process for new suppliers continues to include robust conversations about human rights (including modern slavery), animal welfare, sustainability and other ethical, social and environmental issues.
+This is supplemented with regular ongoing conversations with suppliers and site visits where possible.

 As part of our commitment to combat modern slavery and human trafficking, as well as to ensure that our own workers have a safe environment in which to work, we have already implemented robust and comprehensive policies, including the following: